-The YWCA Niagara Region, with the support of Mountainview Homes built a 24×16 foot Cardboard House in the Pen Centre to raise awareness about the growing problem of homelessness in Niagara.
-It has been on display at the Pen Centre for many years in a row and will be back in May!
+The YWCA Niagara Region, with the support of Mountainview Homes built a 24×16 foot Cardboard House to raise awareness about the growing problem of homelessness in Niagara.

 In correlation with our event No Fixed Address, the Cardboard House is an interactive display that tours visitors through the many misconceptions, realities, and solutions to homelessness in Niagara.
 Breaking down the stereotype that “homelessness could never happen to me”, is perhaps the strongest message within the House.
 Upon entering the door, visitors are confronted with their own image, and are challenged to recognize that homelessness is not selective – it can happen to anyone.

 Check out the setup HERE!